trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SOQLRecipes.md

 ### `getChunksOfLargeNumbersOfRecords()` → `Integer[]`

 One of the little known features of SOQL for loops is that you can iterate not only over each record returned by the query, but also over each *chunk of records*.
 As the code below demonstrates, specifying the iteration variable as a list/array will return 200 record chunks from the query, rather than individual records.
+Note: Normally, if you're only dealing with counts of records, you'd utilize the Count() soql method, but in this case we're demonstrating that this form of a soql for loop gives you access both to a list of records, and to the records themselves.

 #### Return